-A stroke occurs when blood flow to a part of the brain stops.
-A stroke is sometimes called a "brain attack."
+A stroke occurs when blood flow to a part of the brain suddenly stops.
+A stroke is sometimes called a "brain attack or cerebrovascular accident."
 If blood flow is cut off for longer than a few seconds, the brain cannot get nutrients and oxygen.
 Brain cells can die, causing lasting damage.

 Risk factors are things that increase your chance of getting a disease or condition.
 This article discusses the risk factors for stroke and things you can do to lessen your risk.